xzk1990314/RBUD/Readme.txt

 Comments: python RBUD.py -l length_file -i input_file -o output_file

-## According the results of the software of RBUD method, you could use other statistical tools to compare the difference of different groups in your metagenomic research.
+## According the results of RBUD method, you could use other statistical tools/softwares to compare the difference in your metagenomic research.